fleetbase/ember-ui/docs/components/filter/date.md

-# Filter Date Component
+# FilterDate Component

-This is a reusable Filter Date component built with Ember.js.
+This is a reusable FilterDate component built with Ember.js.

 It provides a customizable UI element that allows users to select a date range using a date picker.

 ## Usage

-To use the Filter Date component, you can simply import it into your Ember component and include it in your template as follows:
+To use the FilterDate component, you can simply import it into your Ember component and include it in your template as follows:

 ```hbs